lpereira/blotest/2014/10/06/life_of_a_http_request.rst

 .. _`writev()`: http://linux.die.net/man/2/writev
 .. _`sendfile()`: http://linux.die.net/man/2/sendfile

-* On success, the same return code is returned
+* On success, the same return code is returned;
-* Recoverable errors (such as ``EINTR``) are handled by trying them again a few times before giving up
+* Recoverable errors (such as ``EINTR``) are handled by trying them again a few times before giving up;
-* When giving up, or on unrecoverable errors, coroutines are aborted
+* When giving up, or on unrecoverable errors, coroutines are aborted.

 .. code-block:: c